-The EO Mini Pro is one of, if not the, smallest EV chargers on the market.
+The EO Mini Pro is one of the smallest EV chargers on the market.
 Made in Britain, it’s a popular choice for those looking for something discreet.

 But does form factor come at the cost of usability?
-Read what our editor Danny Morgan has to say about it as well as real feedback from customer who bought this charger and had it installed.
+Read what our editor Danny Morgan has to say about the first generation EO Mini Pro.

-EO Mini Pro – the Smart Home Charge view
+EO Mini Pro 1 review – the Smart Home Charge view

 Based in Norfolk, EO is one of the UK’s leading charge point manufacturers with a range of products to suit the domestic and commercial market.
 We’re reviewing the EO Mini Pro with a focus on the untethered version, although there is a tethered option available but this undermines the best part of this charger in our view.